Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: Effect of photon number on dressed qubit dynamics

 In Figs.~\ref{powerdepeven} and \ref{powerdepodd} we show the transition rates as a function of the photon number for different Andreev frequencies.
 From top-left to bottom-right the Andreev qubit frequency changes from 4.94~GHz to 14.4~GHz, crossing the cavity frequency at 8.77~GHz.
 Figure~\ref{powerdepeven} shows the rates between $\ket{g}$ and $\ket{e}$ (quantum jumps), whereas Fig.~\ref{powerdepodd} shows the rates from or to $\ket{o}$ (parity jumps).
 The control parameter is the power of the continuous probe tone at $f_r,$ translated into the average photon number $\overline{n}_g,$ $\overline{n}_e$ or $\overline{n}_o$ in the initial state using the calibration described in Section \ref{DDROP}.
 The arrows on the x-axes indicates the value of $n_{\text{crit}}$ for each case.
 Note that since we are using a drive tone at $f_r,$ $\overline{n}_g=\overline{n}_e$ if one neglects the small cavity pull associated to other, less-coupled Andreev states.
 In addition, $\overline{n}_{g,e}$ is smaller than $\overline{n}_o$ because $f_r$ is the resonance frequency of the cavity when the system is in $\ket{o}$.
 Finally, it is worth mentioning that $\overline{n}_{g,e,o}$ recover their steady state value within $2/\kappa \approx 35~$ns when a parity change occurs, a time short enough to consider that all the rates correspond to their value for the steady state photon number.

 For each time trace, we performed the analysis with different box-car filters (see Appendix \ref{app:timetrace}).
 Data filtering increases the signal-to-noise (SNR) ratio and facilitates states discrimination, but this comes at the price of rounding the transitions and averaging out fast back-and-forth transitions.
-As a consequence, the rates inferred from the analysis depend on the filtering, but the less-filtered data are eventually unreliable because the SNR is too small.
-To account for this bias on the rates determination, we have chosen to represent with points with decreasing size the rates obtained after filtering on increasing intervals: large-size points rates correspond to a soft filtering (2 to 5 points), while smaller points correspond to 10- to 30-points averaging.
-For several data sets, the symbols of different sizes overlap, indicating that the rates obtained are independent on filtering.
-But for others, it is not the case, indicating that the rates determination is less or not reliable.
-We have indicated this with orange or red warning disks at the top right of the corresponding panels in Figs.~\ref{powerdepeven} and \ref{powerdepodd}.
+As a consequence, the rates inferred from the analysis sometimes depend on the filtering, but the less-filtered data are eventually unreliable because the SNR is too small.
+This is discussed at length in Appendix \ref{app:timetrace}.
+In Fig.~\ref{powerdepeven} we show results for datasets in which the quantum jump rates are essentially independent of the smoothing.
+Figure~\ref{powerdepodd} shows the parity jump rates for the same datasets.
+For four values of $f_A$, marked with orange or red color disks, the rates inferred from the analysis are unreliable because they depend strongly on the smoothing.